The Growth Mindset Behind Adaptive Software Development

 3. Progress That Improves with Every Cycle

-• Encourages continuous learning so the product gets better over time instead of stagnating.
+• Encourages continuous learning so the product evolves through a structured continuous improvement cycle rather than stagnating.

 • Provides regular checkpoints for stakeholders to review progress and adjust priorities as needed, improving user needs alignment.